Sean, you want to be a part of the program this Monday?

 I suspect the FBI will be a lot lighter in the wallet come the end of the year.

-Would they be able to specifically legally, you know, not only defund this new building that they want that is bigger, you know, twice as big as the Pentagon, Greg Jarrett, but would they specifically be able to defund monies or directly uh earmark monies to be taken away from leadership in the FBI?
+Would they be able to specifically legally, you know, not only defund this new building that they want, that is bigger, you know, twice as big as the Pentagon, Greg Jarrett?

 Oh, sure they could.

-They I mean they can pass a law that uh, you know, deprives the FBI of uh a certain amount of money and uh spent on certain programs, uh, especially their counterintelligence surveillance programs, which have been, you know, according to the inspector general, the FISA court uh, you know, as well as a federal court judge, uh, have been egregiously abused.
+I mean, they can pass a law that, you know, deprives the FBI of a certain amount of money and spent on certain programs, especially their counterintelligence surveillance programs, which have been, you know, according to the inspector general, the FISA court, you know, as well as a federal court judge.

 Sure, they could shut those programs down.

-Uh any of you, either one of you heard from Robert Hurr, the the special counsel, uh pointed to look into the issue of Joe Biden and top secret classified documents, because we hear about the other special counsel every second, every minute, every hour of every day, because he's looking into Donald Trump, and of course, 37 charges already brought, and it looks like more coming any moment.
+Any of you, either one of you, heard from Robert Hurr, the special counsel appointed to look into the issue of Joe Biden and top secret classified documents, because we hear about the other special counsel every second, every minute, every hour of every day, because he's looking into Donald Trump.

-He is uh missing in action.
+He is missing in action.

 Anything you've heard, John?